How to adjust Canon 5D MARK IV landscape photography settings

 In landscape photography, it’s best to shoot in RAW (also known as ‘digital negative’) format.
 In this format, the camera will capture all image data recorded by the sensor and give you the best possible image quality.

-Also, with the RAW format, the user can choose any color space when exporting out, so the color can be adjusted depending on the situation.
+Also, the RAW format allows the user to choose any color space when exporting out, so the color can be adjusted depending on the situation.

 For example, if it is going to the WEB, then the output would be in the SRGB color space to get maximum compatibility among web browsers.
 If it is for the client, then save it in Adobe RGB color space.